righettod/toolbox-codescan/README.md

 💡 The script [scan-secrets.sh](scripts/scan-secrets.sh) is used for the scan of a git repository once cloned.

+💡 Use the script [online-scan-secrets-consolidate.py](scripts/online-scan-secrets-consolidate.py) to consolidate the generated data into a single file.

 💻 Usage & Example:

 ```bash